HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       save_best_n = 10
       # Enable params_hash content-addressable cache.
       use_cache = true
+      # Skip Parquet/Zarr writes for lumped models (GR4J, ...) and read simulated series from the per-trial RAM cache instead.
+Only the promoted runs go through the catalog write path.
+      lightweight_extraction = true
       # Metric key used by the default ScalarObjective.
       objective = "nse"
       # Observed variable (for ObservationSet).